greystate/turbolicious/README.md

-These are mutually exclusive since browsers that support the newer JavaScript modules syntax will load the first one and ignore the second (due to the `nomodule` attribute) while browsers that don't understand modules won't load the first one because of the `type="module"` attribute, but gladly load the second.
+These are mutually exclusive since browsers that support the newer JavaScript modules syntax will load the first one and ignore the second (due to the `nomodule` attribute) while browsers that don't understand modules won't load the first one because of the `type="module"` attribute, but will gladly load the second.